Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/examples.md

 chapter: 3
 ---

-The following are some examples of common use cases for RBAC.
+This chapter provides some examples of common RBAC use cases.

-### Why do I need it.
-Common use cases

-### Turn on/off RBAC
+### RBAC Configuration

 RBAC is turned off by default.
 The flags that control RBAC behavior
 are: